CommunityScale/housingforecastdocs/docs/glossary.md

 **Achievable Rents:** Also referred to as Market Rent, Achievable Restricted Rent.

-**ACS 5-year:** American Community Survey 5-year estimates.
-Demographic and housing stock variables dating back to 2010.
+**ACS (American Community Survey):** An ongoing survey by the U.S. Census Bureau that provides detailed demographic, social, economic, and housing data annually.
+The 5-year estimates provide reliable data for areas with populations as small as 65,000.

 **Affordable housing:** Housing affordable to low or very low-income tenants.

+**AMI (Area Median Income):** The midpoint of a region's income distribution, meaning that half of households earn more and half earn less.
+Used by HUD to set income eligibility thresholds for housing programs.

 **Amenity:** Tangible or intangible benefits offered to tenants, such as recreational facilities or planned programs.

-**AMI:** Area Median Income.
-A metric calculated annually by HUD to determine income eligibility for housing programs.

 **Annual demand:** The total estimated demand in the market in any one year for the type of units proposed.

+**ARIMA (Autoregressive Integrated Moving Average):** A statistical model for time series forecasting that combines autoregression, differencing, and moving averages.
+ARIMA(0,1,1) uses first-order differencing and a moving average term.

 **Asking rent:** The listed rental rate for vacant units on the market.